primer/figma/docs/authoring-components.md

 ### Variant properties

-When creating a new component apply variant properties that follow existing parameters seen in other implementations where the component exsists, [Primer React](https://primer.style/react/) and [Primer ViewComponents](https://primer.style/view-components/).
+When creating a new component, apply variant properties that follow existing parameters as seen in other framework implementations such as [Primer React](https://primer.style/react/) and [Primer ViewComponents](https://primer.style/view-components/).
 If a parameter exists but cannot be expressed in Figma (e.g. `alt` or `href`) it is not necessary to include.
 Variant properties will always appear above component properties in the properties panel and can only be reordered with other variant properties.

 ![Example: Avatar component in Figma](https://user-images.githubusercontent.com/10384315/131897226-b5253552-f13f-4e85-8226-d6ca2b34d938.png)